Sponsor a Wild Animal

 Sponsorships are available for $100.
 Your credit card will be billed once for a one-time donation.
 You can also set up an automatic quarterly or yearly sponsorship of an animal by calling us at 830.336.2725 x308 or by visiting our main donation page.
 Sponsors will receive an 8×10 photo and an information sheet about the selected animal as well as a certificate.
 Sponsorships make wonderful and much appreciated gifts for children and others who care about animals, and in particular, the one sponsored.

 Review the various animal sponsorships below, then click on the SPONSOR NOW button link of the animal you choose.
 This will take you to a secure donation page where you can make your purchase.

 To sponsor an animal in someone’s honor or memory:

-If you would like to sponsor an animal in someone’s honor or memory, please submit his/her contact information and your message.
-Your gift recipient will receive a card letting them know that a gift or memorial sponsorship has been made in their or their loved one’s name, along with the other sponsorship materials.
+Submit his/her contact information and your message.
+Your gift recipient will receive a card letting him or her know that a gift or memorial sponsorship has been made in their or their loved one’s name, along with the sponsorship items mentioned above.

 Sponsor a Bear in Sanctuary